hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

-• because isomorphic simplicity. for some applications it can be useful to define a collection of constants each in their own file that represent business entities (typically something like "actions"). in a hack we call :#isomorphic-inference, we may indicate to the autoloader that certain particular modules leverage this relationship with the filesystem, such that a directory listing from the filsystem can give us hints about the constants that would be defined were we to load these files. it may be convenient to iterate over the "constants" such a "box module" and have it "just work", yielding each const even though the files have not yet been loaded. (this is #the-boxxy-methods behaviorset).
+• because isomorphic simplicity. for some applications it can be useful to define a collection of constants each in their own file that represent business entities (typically something like "actions" or "plugins"). by a process we refer to as :#isomorphic-inference, we may indicate to the autoloader that certain particular modules leverage this relationship with the filesystem, such that a directory listing from the filsystem can give us hints about the constants that would be defined were we to load these files.

+  it may be convenient to iterate over the "constants" of such a "box module" and have it "just work", yielding each inferred `const` even though the files have not yet been loaded.
+  (this is #the-boxxy-methods behaviorset).

-• because efficiency (for certain use-cases, #experimentally). with
+• because efficiency (for certain use-cases, #experimentally): by the
-  #the-boxxy-methods behaviorset, we can infer fuzzily that certain fuzzy sets
+  #the-boxxy-methods behaviorset described above, we can infer fuzzily that
-  of constants probably have values associated with them, without even needing to load the files.
+  certain fuzzy sets of constants probably "exist" (i.e have values associated with them ) withouth needing to load all (or any) of their respective files.